Validation of TOI-1221 b: A warm sub-Neptune exhibiting TTVs around a Sun-like star

+We first determine that the transit event is indeed occurring on TOI-1221 and not a nearby star blended in the \emph{TESS} aperture.
 In NEB false positive scenarios, transiting stellar companions of comparable size to their host star are prone to producing V-shaped transits or grazing geometries, both of which are argued against by the flat bottom and clear demarcations of ingress and egress seen in the light curves.
-We also check the surrounding sky for potential NEB sources.
-The PEST observation was able to clear all reasonably bright targets (within $\Delta$mag $\sim$ 7.5) in a $2\farcm5$ radius with the exception of the nearest neighbour, $13\farcs2$ away SWW, which had a contaminated aperture.

-In this context, clearing a neighbour star means that the unblended light curves of these stars show significant non-detections of transit-like signals of a depth that would produce the observed flux drop in {\it TESS}' blended aperture.
-Table~\ref{Tab:PEST_NEBs} shows the NEB potential for reasonably bright stars within $2\farcm5$ ruled out by the PEST observation.
-The subsequent LCOGT-1m observations simultaneously detected a transit on-target and was able to resolve and rule out a NEB signal on the $13\farcs2$ neighbour.
+We explicitly check the surrounding sky for potential NEB sources using small ground-based telescopes to clear all reasonably bright sources in the region.
+In this context, clearing neighbours stars means that the unblended light curves of these stars show significant non-detections of transit-like signals at depths that would produce the observed flux drop in the blended {\it TESS} aperture.
+The PEST observation clears stars within $\Delta$mag $\sim$ 7.5 in a $2\farcm5$ radius with the exception of the nearest neighbour ($13\farcs2$ away SWW) which was not cleanly resolved from the target.
+The subsequent LCOGT-1m observations simultaneously detected a transit on-target and was able to resolve and rule out an NEB signal on the $13\farcs2$ neighbour.
+Table~\ref{Tab:PEST_NEBs} shows the NEB potential for reasonably bright stars within $2\farcm5$ ruled out by the PEST and LCOGT measurements.